sonic-net/SONiC/doc/pmon/sonic_thermal_control_test_plan.md

 8. Resume all PSU.
 9. Verify target speed of all Fans are set to 60% according to valid_policy.json.

-#### Note

-- The reason that we wait at least 60 seconds is that thermal policy run every 60 seconds according to design.
+> Note: The reason that we wait at least 60 seconds is that thermal policy run every 60 seconds according to design.
-- For switch who has only one PSU, step 6 and step 7 will be ignored.
+> For switch who has only one PSU, step 6 and step 7 will be ignored.

 ### Invalid Policy Format Load Test

 Invalid policy format test verifies that thermal control daemon does not exit when loading a invalid_format_policy.json file.
-The thermal control daemon cannot perform any thermal policy in this case, but FAN monitor and Temperature monitor should still work.
+The thermal control daemon cannot perform any thermal policy in this case, but FAN monitor and thermal monitor should still work.

 #### Procedure

 1. Testbed setup.
 2. Copy invalid_format_policy.json to pmon docker and backup the original one.
 3. Restart pmon service to trigger thermal control daemon reload policy configuration file.
-4. Verify FAN status and temperature status still display normally.
-(By check command output of "show platform fanstatus" and "show platform temperature")
+4. Verify FAN status and thermal status still display normally.
+(By check command output of `show platform fanstatus` and `show platform temperature`)
 5. Recover the original policy configuration file and restart pmon service

 ### Invalid Policy Value Load Test

-Invalid policy format test verifies that thermal control daemon does not exit when loading a invalid_value_policy.json file.
-The thermal control daemon cannot perform any thermal policy in this case, but FAN monitor and Temperature monitor should still work.
+Invalid policy value test verifies that thermal control daemon does not exit when loading a invalid_value_policy.json file.
+The thermal control daemon cannot perform any thermal policy in this case, but FAN monitor and thermal monitor should still work.

 #### Procedure

 1. Testbed setup.
 2. Copy invalid_value_policy.json to pmon docker and backup the original one.
 3. Restart pmon service to trigger thermal control daemon reload policy configuration file.
-4. Verify FAN status and temperature status still display normally.
-(By check command output of "show platform fanstatus" and "show platform temperature")
+4. Verify FAN status and thermal status still display normally.
+(By check command output of `show platform fanstatus` and `show platform temperature`)
 5. Recover the original policy configuration file and restart pmon service